-The SFU Surrey TD Community Engagement Centre (CEC), launched in 2013, fosters engagement between SFU and the ethnically diverse and growing South Fraser community.
-The centre offers programs in partnership with community groups to residents from a range of cultural backgrounds and a variety of ages.
+The SFU Surrey-TD Community Engagement Centre (SFU CEC) is launched.
+The centre fosters engagement between SFU and the ethnically diverse and growing South Fraser community through programs in partnership with community groups.

 In 2016, the federal and provincial governments announced $90 million in funding towards a $126 million building for the SFU Surrey campus, across from its main building.
 Opening in 2019, the building will house the new Sustainable Energy Engineering program, teaching and research labs, and state-of-the art theatres and activity space that will be shared with the community.
 SFU’s expansion will also help meet the increasing demand for accessible post-secondary education south of the Fraser.

 On September 18, 2018, a world-class clinical research facility—SFU ImageTech Lab—was unveiled by Simon Fraser University and Fraser Health.
 The SFU lab is the first-of-its-kind in Western Canada and will be a cornerstone in Surrey’s Health Technology District.
 The lab provides the critical combination of high-field magnetic resonance imaging (MRI) together with high-density magnetoencephalography (MEG)—uniquely embedded within Surrey Memorial Hospital—an emerging academic health sciences centre.